Dr. Sebastian Seelmann-Eggebert, an internationally recognized authority on international arbitration, represents companies, individuals, and states.

-Mr. Seelmann-Eggebert has also handled a large number of high-profile cases before the German courts, including the Federal Constitutional Court.
+Mr. Seelmann-Eggebert also handles high-profile cases before the German courts, including the Federal Constitutional Court.

-- Indorama International Finance Limited v. the Arab Republic of Egypt as Counsel to the Claimant in an ICSID arbitration involving breaches of a bilateral investment treaty in relation to an investment in the textiles industry
+- Indorama International Finance Limited in an investment arbitration regarding an investment in the textiles industry in Egypt

-- IPOC International Growth Fund v.
-OAO CT-Mobile, OAO Telecominvest et al. as Counsel to the second Respondent in an SCC arbitration involving issues of a shareholders agreement among the main shareholders of one of Russia’s largest mobile telephone operators MegaFon
+- Telecominvest in a precedent-setting SCC arbitration and related court cases regarding a shareholders agreement among the main shareholders of one of Russia’s largest mobile telephone operators, MegaFon